PeteWein/butlerbot/README.md

 ### Unit Tests

 There are a few unit tests built into the bot.
-These live in the `test` directory in `test.js`.
+These live in the `test` directory in `commands.test.js`.
 Although there is not 100% code coverage, the tests do cover a range of bot functionality aspects and flows.
-For the commands that do have unit tests, there is 100% code coverage.
+For the commands that do have unit tests, there is nearly 100% code coverage.
 Currently, jest is used as the testing framework.

 Running the tests are fairly straightforward.
 From the project root, run either of the below commands: